Skip to main content

 1. Select the conflict in the list.

 2. If necessary, compare the changes on the tab Compare: [object type].
-Here, you can view what the differences are between branch and origin.
-If the origin has been changed since creating the branch, you can compare all three versions.
+Here, you can view what the differences are between the source and target branch.
+If the target branch has been changed since creating the source branch, you can compare all three versions.

 3. Execute the task Compare code compare.
 An external comparison tool is opened (WinMerge or KDiff3).

-4. Compare and merge changes from both the branch and origin.
+4. Compare and merge changes from both the source and target branch.

 5. Save the file in the comparison tool.
 The merged text is transferred to the pop-up.